Mycelium-based materials: Pioneering momentum

-Species and Biological Structures
+Species and biological structures

+The hyphal network that provides structural cell walls for the fungal organisms' growth are found within three different types that correspond to its sporocarps; generative, skeletal and ligative.
+Hyphal systems fall under three categories – monomitic, dimitic, and trimitic.
+While monomitic hyphae are generative, dimitic systems have a combination of generative and skeletal (most common) or ligative.
+As for trimitic systems, they are composed of all three hyphal typologies.
+These traits are valuable as they have an influence on the resulting mechanical properties of the composite matrix, which can inform the selection of species for targeted applications.

-Mycelium-based composites require a fungi and substrate.
-“Mycelium” is a term referring to the network of branching fibers, called hyphae, that are created by a fungus to grow and feed.
-When introduced to a substrate, the fungi will penetrate using their mycelium network, which then breaks down the substrate into basic nutrients for the fungi.
-By this method, the fungi can grow.
-For mycelium-based composites, the substrate is not fully broken down during this process and is instead kept intertwined with the mycelium.
+Mycelium-based composites are made from a fungal culture and a substrate.
+When introduced to a fibrous substrate, mainly composed of lignocellulose, the fungi begin to break down the fibers into basic nutrients, which enable the organisms' growth.
+In the case of composites, the substrate is only partially decomposed during this enzymatic process, creating a hybrid intertwined with the mycelium.

 The main components of fungi are chitin, polysaccharides, lipids, and proteins.
 Different compositional amounts of these molecules change the properties of the composites.
 This is also true for different substrates.
 Substrates that have higher amounts of chitin and are harder for the mycelium to break down and lead to a stiffer composite formation.

 Commonly used species of fungi to grow mycelium are aerobic basidiomycetes, which include Ganoderma sp., Pleurotus sp., and Trametes sp.
 Basidiomycetes have favorable properties as fungi for creating mycelium based composites because they grow at a relatively steady and quick pace, and can use many different types of organic waste as substrates.
 Some characteristics that these species differ in are elasticity, water absorption, and strength.

 As an example, Trametes hirsuta forms a thicker outer layer of mycelium than Pleurotus ostreatus.
 This allows the Trametes hirsuta composite to remain flexible and stable in high moisture environments.
 Additionally, Ganoderma lucidum exhibited higher elasticity, even with different types of substrates.
 Different combinations of fungi, substrate, and environmental conditions can all affect the properties of the resulting composite; this area of research continues to be explored as the applications for mycelium-based composites expand.